doofinder/php-doofinder/src/Management_V2/docs/Api/IndicesApi.md

 Reindex the content of the real index into the temporary one.

-This executes a reindexing operation between the real index and the temporary one, taking all items from real and creating them in the temporary.
+This executes a reindexing operation between the real index and the temporary one.
+It reads all items from the real and index them onto the temporary.
 This will return a 404 (Not found) if there is no temporary index.

 ### Example
 ```php